 - Comprehensive Oral Exam on the area-of-emphasis courses.

 Upon matriculation graduate students must consult with the graduate advisor and a tentative program must be approved by the advisor by a few weeks into the first semester.
 The program must contain two core courses and exhibit an area of emphasis comprised of at least three related graduate courses (500 or 600 level).
-Students should obtain the MSEE Handbook, which covers the procedures and requirements, from the advisor or Electrical Engineering Department office.
+Students should read the MSEE Handbook on the EE web page (or in the Electrical Engineering Department office), which covers the procedures and requirements.

 Advancement to Candidacy

 At least one semester before the graduating semester students must advance to the candidacy.
 To apply for advancement to candidacy students must satisfy the following requirements:

 - All deficiencies must have been completed with a GPA of at least 3.0.

 - Currently enrolled in a regular session.

 - Demonstration of competence in technical writing by passing an appropriate writing course such as ENGL317, 417, 418, and 419 with a grade of "C" or better or by providing acceptable proof of technical writing ability to the graduate advisor.
 This requirement can be waived for thesis students upon recommendation of the graduate advisor.

 - Fulfillment of the Graduation Writing Assessment Requirement (GWAR).